HLTH Faculty Resources

 Alternatively, access to Chrome River can be found HERE (make sure you’re logged into the GoPortal before clicking this link).

-A video on how-to create a Chrome River pre-approval demonstrating what documents are needed for both pre-approvals and expense reports will be available by the start of the Fall 2022 semester.
+A video on how-to create a Chrome River pre-approval demonstrating what documents are needed for both pre-approvals and expense reports will be available after the first week of the Fall 2023 semester.
 Please check back soon.

-A printable checklist for all common variations of Chrome River pre-approvals will be available by the start of the Fall 2022 semester.
+A printable checklist for all common variations of Chrome River pre-approvals will be available after the first week of the Fall 2023 semester.
 Please check back soon.

 Each program and grant, has their own fund, organization, and program.
 Please reach out to your program chair or to Haley (Haley.Hancharuk@stockton.edu) directly if you have any questions regarding the “organization/fund/program” needed for the Chrome River pre-approval.